calini/uom-notes/index.md

 * [COMP26120 - Algorithms and Imperative Programming (Sem 1)](#)
 * [COMP28411 - Computer Networks (Online)](#)

+-->

+## Links
-For all of those I recommend checking out [Todd's](https://todddavies.co.uk/#Notes) notes.
+ * [Todd's](https://todddavies.co.uk/#Notes) notes.
 Some may not be 100% up to date but they are really good!
--->
+ * [Alex's](http://thee-engineer.github.io/uom-notes) notes.
+More up to date, but does not cover everything.

 ## Scripts